 Many colon cancer deaths can be prevented by early and regular screenings.
 Screening tests locate polyps, which are tiny growths that can become cancerous.
 Stool-based screening methods check for blood or other signs of cancer in your stool.
 The goal in screening is to find colon cancer in its earliest stages and to remove polyps before they become cancerous.

 Colorectal cancer often appears without symptoms, so screening is essential in catching and stopping the disease early.

-Current guidelines recommend first getting screened at age 50 or earlier if you have a family history of the disease.
+Current guidelines recommend first getting screened at age 45 or earlier if you have a family history of the disease.
 When caught early, colon cancer is both treatable and beatable.
 As always we recommend you talking with your health insurance company prior to any procedure.

 What types of screening tests are available?

 There are several different ways to find and diagnose colon cancer.
 Your health care provider can recommend the best test for you based on your health history, symptoms and risk level.Learn More About Screening Options

 What are the symptoms of colon or rectal cancer?

 While early colon cancer often has no symptoms, sometimes several signs can be present.
 Warning signs to look for include:

 - Blood in or on the stool; a change in bowel habits; or stools that are narrower than usual

 - General stomach discomfort or frequent gas pains